iris-hep/iris-hep.github.io/_posts/2024-01-11-IRIS-HEP-Renewal.md

 image: /assets/images/posts/20240111-IRIS-HEP-Renewal-group-photo.jpg
 image-whole: true
 image-caption: >
-    "Group of attendees at the IRIS-HEP Retreat at the University of Madison Wisconsin on September 11-13, 2023.
-Credit: Jeff Peterson, Morgridge Institute for Research"
+    Group of attendees at the IRIS-HEP Retreat at the University of Madison Wisconsin on September 11-13, 2023.
+Credit: Jeff Peterson, Morgridge Institute for Research
 summary: >
     "IRIS-HEP received funding from the Office of Advanced Cyberinfrastructure and the Physics Division at the National Science Foundation for five years."
 figure-class: center